 Highlight the best occasions by sending employee recognition packages and cards!
-Receiving a care package with merch, chocolates or flowers in the mail will surely make your team’s day.
+Receiving a care package with merch from your swag store, chocolates or flowers in the mail will surely make your team’s day.
 Whether they caught a big client, or just did their job really well, they deserve a little treat!

 Care packages are also a good way to recognize employees who may be off on maternity or sick leave and let them know you’re thinking of them!

 7. Deliver a surprise meal right to their home